slp22/business-project/business_telemedicine_proposal.md

 #### Business Fundamentals | Project Proposal

-# Expanding Telehealth to Offset Costs of Missed Appointments
+# Expanding Telemedicine to Offset Cost of Missed Appointments

 ## Client
 * Who is your client and how will that client benefit from exploring this question or building this model/system?